gregorsajovic/best_practices/Solidity/README.md

 ### ✅ 5.
 Test Naming Conventions and folder structure

+Test types:
+- Unit testing – basic tests
+- Integration testing – testing deploy scripts and how contracts interact with each other
+- Forked test – pseudo testing
+- Staging tests <- run tests on a mainnet or testnet – testing deployment on mock enviroment or live enviroment (predeploy)

 #### ✅ Test File Naming Conventions

 | Purpose |	Convention | Example |